ciscowireless/esxtool2/extras/README.md

 #### Supporting scripts used for Cisco Live

-These cripts are part of a larger deployment process, they are crude and of no value on their own.
+These scripts are part of a larger deployment process, they are crude and of no value on their own.

 **aprename2025.py**